 • Ongoing Maintenance – You must remember to title new assets in the name of the trust, or they may still pass through probate.

-• No Asset Protection – Unlike some irrevocable trusts, a revocable trust does not shield your assets from creditors or lawsuits.
+• No Asset Protection – Unlike some irrevocable trusts, a revocable trust does not shield your assets from creditors.
+A Matthews revocable trust lawyer can explain these differences clearly so you can make an informed choice between the two.

 • No Tax Savings – A revocable trust does not reduce estate taxes or income taxes, though it may work alongside other tax planning strategies.